okta/okta-idx-dotnet/OKTA-473696/README.md

 ```

 ## SDK Client
 Because members included in the OIE response [root object](#ion-spec-terminology) change as the authentication flow progresses, it isn't possible to define a static [class](https://en.wikipedia.org/wiki/Class_(computer_programming)) that represents it.
 In order to reference the members of the OIE response [root object](#ion-spec-terminology) an Ion API is recommended.

-- parsing strategy - why?
-    - dynamic root object
+See also, [Ion Object Model](#ion-object-model).

+Additionally, because the underlying design of OIE is based on a call and response model, the SDK requires some awareness of the UI and related views.
+See also, [SDK Object Model](#sdk-object-model).

 ### Ion Object Model

     - ion object model to reference root members
+    - loop over members

-### Sdk Object Model
+### SDK Object Model

 ### View Rendering